-Qi Chen and Min Zhao are with College of Automation Engineering, Nanjing University of Aeronautics and Astronautics, 210016, China.
-Qi Chen is also with Faculty of Electronic Information Engineering, Huaiyin Institute of Technology, Huaian, 223003, China (email: chenqi2070@126.com; xymzhao@126.com).
+Qi Chen is with the Key Laboratory of Ministry of Industry and Information Technology, Nondestructive Detection and Monitoring Technology for High Speed Transportation Facilities, College of Automation Engineering, Nanjing University of Aeronautics and Astronautics, Nanjing 211106, China, and also with the Faculty of Electronic Information Engineering, Huaiyin Institute of Technology, Huaian 223003, China (e-mail: chenqi2070@126.com).

-Yuxiang Sun and Ming Liu are with the Department of Electronic and Computer Engineering, Hong Kong University of Science and Technology, Clear Water Bay, Kowloon, Hong Kong SAR, China (email: sun.yuxiang@outlook.com, eeyxsun@ust.hk).
+Yuxiang Sun and Ming Liu are with the Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology, Hong Kong (e-mail: sun.yuxiang@outlook.com; eelium@ust.hk).